etsryn/LeetCode-Solutions/LangParity C++ & Java.md

 # LangParity: C++ and Java : Syntax Comparisons and Operational Differences

 ## 🎯 Overview
-This document outlines the key syntax differences between C++ and Java — a quick reference for anyone switching between the two languages or doing them in parallel as I'm !
+This document outlines the key syntax differences between C++ and Java — a quick reference for anyone switching between the two languages or doing them in parallel as I'm!

 ---